Germany reports highest daily COVID death toll since February | DW | 01.12.2021

 The numbers from the RKI bring Germany's total number of dead from COVID-19 to 101,790.
 The last time a higher daily figure was recorded was on February 20, when it was 490.

-While the number of deaths is much lower than it was at its peak in 2020, the current number of infections at present is considerably higher.
+While the number of deaths is much lower than it was at its peak, the current number of infections at present is considerably higher.

 Experts have attributed the lower death to infection ratio to the benefits of vaccination, which can protect against the most severe manifestations of the disease.